Human-Guided Harm Recovery for Computer Use Agents

 \subsection{Expanded Results}

 Table \ref{tab:full-attributes} presents the complete results for \textit{attribute importance}---that is, which plan characteristics are most influential in determining whether a plan is ultimately selected.
+Human evaluators consistently prioritized \emph{speed} and \emph{focus} when selecting harm-mitigation plans, with both attributes showing significant positive effects on choice.
+In contrast, \emph{comprehensiveness} was negatively associated with plan preference, suggesting that more thorough responses were perceived as less desirable, potentially due to complexity or slower execution.
+Other factors, including success likelihood, long-term resolution, side harms, communication, and autonomy, did not exert significant or consistent influence.
 Table \ref{tab:full-moderation} reports all statistically significant moderation effects of situational topics on attribute importance.
 In other words, it shows how the weight people assign to various plan features---such as speed, comprehensiveness, or autonomy---\textit{varies} depending on the topical features of the scenario from which the agent is asked to backtrack.